Skip to main content

 Once your Account Manager has confirmed this feature's available to you, all you need to do is:

-1. Add the Attendee Verification connection (to your CRM, e.g. Hubspot, Salesforce etc.) to your External Connections (in Application Setup).
+1. Add the Attendee Verification connection (for your connected database, e.g. CRM such as Hubspot, Salesforce etc.) to your External Connections (in Application Setup).

 2. Add the correct contact field mapping (matching) to your event, in the Contact module (Setup Panel).